 Backend Access Functions

 The get_ads and get_nbm functions are essential for accessing backend managers within MCP tools.
 These functions provide access to the appropriate backend based on the execution mode.
+For complete documentation, see Backend Functions Reference.

 Quick Overview